App Annie: Mobile game and app spending will grow 25% to $112 billion in 2020

 Mobile game and app spending will grow 25% to $112 billion in 2020, according to year-end estimates from mobile data and analytics researcher App Annie.

-The growth shows that big companies, brands, and game makers have to focus on mobile in order to ensure their future growth.
+This shows that big companies, brands, and game makers have to focus on mobile in order to ensure their future growth.
 It’s no surprise that mobile grew in a year when COVID-19 gripped the world and transformed our lives.
 But it’s enlightening that gamers and other consumers turned to mobile devices when they were stuck at home and had access to other devices such as consoles and PCs.
-That’s a testament to the convenience of mobile, said Amir Ghodrati, director of market insights at App Annie, said in an interview with GamesBeat.
+That’s a testament to the convenience of mobile, said Amir Ghodrati, the director of market insights at App Annie, said in an interview with GamesBeat.

-At the height of the pandemic, our mobile usage has sky-rocketed and accelerated the adoption of mobile by two to three years, he said.
+At the height of the pandemic, our mobile use has sky-rocketed and accelerated the adoption of mobile by two to three years, he said.
 The report estimates good results for the month of December, but App Annie will likely revise its numbers once the month is over.

 “There are more ways that you can engage with mobile,” Ghodrati said.
 “We expected downloads and usage to go up, but the consumer spending was always the question mark here, with the [pandemic recession].
 With everything going on, people still continue to spend on mobile.
 We thought there was a good opportunity for things to be strong, but we’re definitely very interested in seeing these results.”